rahulsrma26/shol/README.md

 * Windows

-    Visual Studio 2017 and later can directly open that project.
-And it'll automatically configure it.
-However, if you want to do using Developer Command prompt then run:
+    Visual Studio 2017 and later can directly open a CMake project.
+However, if you want to build using Developer Command prompt instead then run:
     ```sh
     mkdir build
     cd build
     cmake ..
     msbuild examples.sln /t:Build /p:Configuration=Release
     ```
+---

+## More ways to build

 Examples can also be build using [ninja](https://ninja-build.org/) across any platform.